Selling a Rental Property in California: Taxes, Capital Gains & 1031 Exchange Guide

 If your rental property is empty

-If it’s time to sell, it’s time to consider the role taxes will play.
-The California tax on the sale of rental property includes long-term capital gains and short-term capital gains tax — along with depreciation recapture tax.
-Let’s take a closer look at when to sell rental property.
+If it’s time to consider the sale of your rental property, it’s essential to understand the role taxes will play.
+The California tax on sale of rental property includes long-term capital gains and short-term capital gains tax — along with the depreciation recapture tax rate.
+With recent trends affecting rental property in 2023, it’s worth noting that market conditions and tax policies may have shifted, influencing your 2024 sale.

 Capital gains tax on rental property in California

-The profit you make on the sale of your residential rental triggers a capital gains tax, which is calculated in direct relation to your income and how long you’ve owned the property.
+The profit you make on the sale of your residential rental property triggers a California capital gains tax.
+This capital gains calculation for rental property is based on factors like your income level and how long you’ve owned the property, whether short-term or long-term.

-If you’ve owned the investment property for less than a year, your profits will be taxed at the same rate as your regular income, which is generally between 10% and 37%, and this is referred to as short-term capital gains tax.
+If you’ve owned the rental for less than a year, your profits will be taxed at the same rate as your regular income, which is generally between 10% and 37%, and this is referred to as short-term capital gains.

-If, however, you’ve owned the rental property longer than one year, your profits will be taxed at a rate of 0% to 20% — depending on your income and income tax rate — this is called a long-term capital gains tax.
+If, however, you’ve owned the rental longer than one year, your profits will be taxed at a rate of 0% to 20% — depending on your income and income tax rate — this is called a long-term capital gains.

-Consider the following capital gains tax rates for a rental property in 2023:
+Consider the following tax rates for a rental in 2024:

 Selling a rental you’ve owned for 10 months

-The best way to gain a better understanding of how federal capital gains tax work is with examples.
+The best way to gain a better understanding of how federal capital gains tax works is with examples.

 Selling a rental you’ve owned for two years

-If, instead, you’ve owned that same rental mentioned above for two years and you make the same amount of profit on its sale, the amount of capital gains tax you’ll be required to pay — as a single filer whose income exceeds $44,625 — is 15%, which is a considerable tax savings (as compared to the 22% above).
+If, instead, you’ve owned that same rental mentioned above for two years and you make the same amount of profit on its sale, the amount of capital gains you’ll be required to pay — as a single filer whose income exceeds $44,625 under the current tax code — is 15%, which is a considerable tax savings (as compared to the 22% above).

-Those single filers who earn less than $44,625 owe nothing in capital gains tax.
+Those single filers who earn less than $44,625 owe nothing in capital gains.

 Depreciation recapture tax on rental property in California

-Just to make things more complicated, there is also a depreciation recapture tax that is based on the depreciation tax break that investors enjoy.
+Just to make things more complicated, there is also a tax based on the depreciation tax break that investors enjoy.

-Those who invest in rental properties get a tax break on the amount the property depreciates in value each year, which is subtracted from the taxable rental income the property generates per year of ownership.
+Rental property owners who invest in rentals receive a tax break on the amount the property depreciates in value each year, which is subtracted from the taxable rental income the property generates per year of ownership.

 - Over those 5 years, the property depreciated at a rate of $10,000 per year.